Tony Gwynn: 1987–1989

 Despite his financial problems and bankruptcy in 1987, Gwynn remained unfazed on the field.
 In the Padres' home opener, Marvell Wynne, Gwynn, and John Kruk hit back-to-back-to-back homers to start the game for San Diego, the first time an MLB team had led off a game with three consecutive home runs.
 In June, he had 44 hits in 93 at-bats for a .473 average, the best month in his career.
-He finished fifth among NL outfielders voting for the All-Star game, which Padres manager Larry Bowa called "a joke".
+He finished fifth among NL outfielders voting for the All-Star Game, which Padres manager Larry Bowa called "a joke".
 However, Gwynn was unperturbed: "People put a premium on the home-run hitters.
 I know what I am.
-I’m a contact hitter and not a home-run hitter ...
-I’m not going to try to be something I’m not."
+I'm a contact hitter and not a home-run hitter ...
+I'm not going to try to be something I'm not."

 That year, Gwynn had two five-hit games, the first of eight in his career.
 He won his second batting title that season after hitting .370.
 It was the highest average in the NL since Stan Musial hit .376 in 1948.
 He also stole 56 bases and became the first NL player to hit .370 and steal 50 bases.
 Gwynn never went more than eight at-bats without recording a hit, and he had a hit in 82 percent of the 155 games he batted.
 His 218 hits also led the league.
 He led the league in WAR, and was second in stolen bases, triples (13), and on-base percentage (OBP) (.447); he also ranked fourth in runs scored (119) and 10th in walks with a career-high 82.
 His average, hits, runs, and triples were all Padre records.
-Although he only hit seven homers, Gwynn was second in the league with 26 intentional walks, which was indicative of the reverence for his hitting prowess.
+Although he only hit seven homers, Gwynn was second in the league with 26 intentional walks.
 He finished eighth in the voting for NL MVP but resisted altering his hitting style to hit more home runs to earn more respect.
 The same year, Wade Boggs in the American League (AL) won his fourth batting title in five years, hitting .363 with 24 home runs, but finished ninth in MVP voting.
+Fox Sports baseball writer Rob Neyer believes that Gwynn may have been MLB's best player during his 1987 season, and sportswriter Joe Posnanski called Gwynn's 1987 season "otherworldly" while opining that "he probably should have won the MVP award".